<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 The shift from spreadsheets to structured stakeholder data

 A spreadsheet can hold a name, an email address and a date.
 It can't hold an audit trail, a GDPR consent status, a sentiment history, or a shared view across teams.
 The genuine alternatives are no-code databases, generic CRMs, and purpose-built stakeholder relationship management (SRM) platforms.
-For regulated UK organisations, only an SRM holds up once someone asks for evidence.
+For regulated UK organisations, the test to apply is whether the tool can produce a complete, timestamped engagement record on demand, and that is the job an SRM is built for.

 This list covers seven tools organisations commonly move to when spreadsheets stop coping, assessed on what actually matters for stakeholder work: an auditable record, multi-user collaboration, GDPR-safe communications, and reporting that stands up to audit.